We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity loans, also known as second mortgages, take a second lien position on your home on top of your first mortgage and will increase your combined loan-to-value (CLTV).
 Because you have to carry two mortgages, there's an increased risk of foreclosure on your home if you run into financial difficulties and fall behind on your payments on either loan.

-Equity loans may not be a reasonable option for those who recently financed a new home purchase, since they may not have enough built up.
+These loans may not be a reasonable option for those who recently financed a new home purchase since they may not have built enough equity.

 Tips on how to get a home equity loan without an appraisal